Algebra

 is scalar-multiplication.

-Then a tensor is simply a linear map from some q-th Cartesian product of the dual space
+is simply a linear map from some q-th Cartesian product of the dual space

 and some p-th Cartesian product of the vector space